Let’s start a conversationCall 1.844.SASKTEL

 Data Centre details

 Building and location

-SaskTel has Data Centres in multiple locations (Regina and Saskatoon) with near Tier III capabilities providing redundant power, cooling and power generation.
+SaskTel has Data Centres in multiple locations that are Tier III Uptime Institute Certified and provide redundant power, cooling and power generation.
 The facilities are site hardened with no windows or doors with direct access to the Data Centre facility.
 These facilities reside in geologically stable environments with low risk of natural disasters.

 Environmental and safety controls